iamgaru/gspotify/README.md

 # GSpotify CLI

-A simple command-line interface for searching Spotify's catalog for tracks, albums, and playlists.
+A simple command-line interface for searching Spotify's catalog for tracks, albums, and playlists, and playing music.

 ## Features